All American (album): Track listing

 All songs produced by Dan Muckala.

 Charts

 Release history

-In the US, the physical CDs were only available on his official website.
+In the US, the physical CD's were only available on his official website.
 The album is also available digitally on Amazon, iTunes, and Spotify worldwide.

 Tour

 To support this album, Carter went on a North American tour that began in February 2016.
-The tour included 18 cities in 30 days.
-It started in Beverly Hills and ended in Nashville.
+The tour included 22 cities, starting in Sacramento, California and ending in Nashville, Tennessee.

 Opening act and guests

 American singer Riley Biederer was announced to be the opening act of the entire All American Tour.
 On February 25, which was the second show held in Beverly Hills, bandmate AJ McLean made an appearance and sang a duet with Carter on the song "The Call".
 Those in the audience included Sharna Burgess, Rochelle McLean, Jeff Timmons and wife Lauren Kitt.
 American actress Kyla Kenedy attended the Dallas concert on March 4.
 During the show in New York, Carter brought out a surprise guest, bandmate Brian Littrell for singing two Backstreet Boys songs; "I Want It That Way" and "Show Me the Meaning of Being Lonely".